-6. Placing the zip-lock pouch inside a sturdy plastic container and seal the neck of the container and secured

-Note: Sample vials can also be placed inside a zip-lock pouch, covered in absorbent material
+6. Placing the zip-lock pouch inside a sturdy plastic container and seal the neck of the container also be placed inside a zip-lock pouch, covered in absorbent material and secured by heatsealing or rubber bands.
+Then, the zip-lock pouch should be placed inside another plastic pouch and secured